dxfrontier/cds-ts-repository/README.md

 `Parameters`

-- `keys (object)`: An object representing the keys to filter the entries.
+- `keys (Object)`: An object representing the keys to filter the entries.
 Each key should correspond to a property in the `MyEntity`, and the values should match the filter criteria.
-- `fieldsToUpdate (object)`: An object representing the fields and their updated values for the matching entries.
+- `fieldsToUpdate (Object)`: An object representing the fields and their updated values for the matching entries.

 `Return`